Home Museum collection Permanent collection

 Royal collection

-The museum of Royal Delft has housed the collection of delftware owned by King William III since 1887.
-In that year the King donated his collection to De Porceleyne Fles, on the one hand in recognition of its efforts to revive the once so famous delftware and on the other hand as study material for designs and decoration techniques.
-Nevertheless, this royal gift was accepted very gratefully and the company was more than willing to accept the condition laid down by King William, namely that the collection should be exhibited within the company “in dignified fashion”.
+The special collection of Delft pottery of King William III can be admired in the Royal Delft Museum.
+He donated his collection to De Porceleyne Fles in 1887, on the one hand in recognition of the efforts to revive the once famous Delft pottery and on the other hand as study material for shapes and decoration techniques.
+The royal donation was gratefully accepted, and De Porceleyne Fles happily met the condition set by King William III: that the collection had to be exhibited in a dignified manner within the company.

 More than blue

-Delft earthenware is a collective term for all earthenware with decorations made by various techniques which have been in existence since the seventeenth century.
-Delft Blue is by far the most famous of those.
-Besides the Delft Blue also Polychrome has been a part of the extended Royal Delft collection.
+Delftware is a collective name for pottery that is decorated according to various techniques, which have existed since the seventeenth century.
+The Delft Blue is by far the best known.
+But the colorful Polychrome has also been part of the extensive Royal Delft collection since 1879.

 Other styles by Royal Delft